 The collapse of the former German Democratic Republic (East Germany) in 1989 and the reunification of Germany in 1990 presented new challenges to the JFKS.
 Reunification and the subsequent withdrawal of Soviet forces from eastern Germany resulted in a corresponding withdrawal of Allied forces in Berlin.
 This altered political and military landscape required significant adjustments for the JFKS because the children of US military personnel accounted for approximately 25 percent of the school’s total enrollment.

 In 1993-94 the JFKS administration decided to expand the school’s English-language dimension by opening attendance to qualified applicants from other English speaking countries.
 The school saw a major impact after Berlin was reinstated as Germany’s capital and the subsequent influx of embassy families in the community.
-For example, the number of students attending JFKS rose from approximately 1,200 in 1999 to 1,650 in 2001.
+For example, the number of students attending JFKS rose from approximately 1,200 in 1999 to 1,650 in 2001 until now.